 The English were complicit, then, in keeping the status of blackamoors as undefined as possible.
 Above all, English merchants were responsible for the larger number of Africans appearing in England in the Elizabethan period.
 Africans arrived mostly ‘as a result of England expeditionary forays into Africa and the Western Atlantic in search of new commodities and markets’, where pirates, privateers, and merchants — often with royal backing — recognised that trading in people was profoundly profitable.
 Between 1531 and 1567, the English conducted 16 trips to the West African coast, or stopped in Africa on their way to America.
 Amid the search for ivory and gold, human trafficking emerges in small, often offhand references: ‘the English in anno 1554 tooke away 5 Negroes’.
 A ‘fellowe came aboord our shippe without feare, and ... demaunded, why we had not brought againe their men, which the last yeere we took away ... we made him answere, that they were in England well used, and were there kept till they could speake the language, and then they should be brought againe to be a helpe to Englishmen in this Countrey’.
 Ivory was much esteemed, and its colour was not incidental: ‘the whiteness ... thought to represent the natural fairnesse of mans skinne: insomuch that such as went about to set foorth (or rather corrupt) naturall beautie ... were reproved by this proverbe ...
 To make ivory white with inke’.
 In this case, the beauty of whiteness was explicitly related to ivory as a valuable commodity gained through exploration in Africa.

 The contexts in which individual Africans arrived in England is important in determining how the person may have been treated, and in what capacity.
 In the 1670s, English policy-makers were still aware that ‘Negroes’ were ‘usually bought and sold among merchants’; since these Africans were often purchased from the Spanish, who did use slaves, some scholars have called all Africans in England slaves.
 However, until the codification of colonial slavery in the 1660s, which also saw the creation of the Royal African Company in England, the status of Africans can perhaps be likened more closely to those of servants.
 As Elizabeth’s proclamations indicated, concerns over African migrants were tied to fears of taking jobs from English men and women, suggesting that English and African labourers worked similar jobs.
 This should not, however, imply a pervasive equality.
 On a household or parish level, this may have been the case, and English trade negotiations with high-status African princes or ambassadors were conducted using the language of friendship.
 The Africans who arrived in England as household labourers, however, were often fetishized by the elite as ‘curiosities’.
-‘Blackamoors’ in the late sixteenth and early seventeenth centuries begin to appear in a range of portraits, for example, where they are lavishly attired — not in the ‘exotic’ dress of America or Africa, but in livery.
-This was in line with the Africans depicted in European and some English coats of arms since the crusading of the middle ages.
+‘Blackamoors’ in the late sixteenth and early seventeenth centuries begin to appear in elite portraits, lavishly attired in sumptuous livery, while white servants are almost always absent.
+Africans had been depicted in European and some English coats of arms since the crusading of the middle ages.
 The coat of arms of Sir Thomas Sondes incorporated ‘three blackmores heads’, and a carved African head is still present in Throwley church today.
 The presence of black figures, often children, are included in such portraits as those of Peregrine Bertie, Lord Willoughby d’Eresby (date unknown, c. late sixteenth century); Anne of Denmark (1617); Charles I and Henrietta Maria (c.
 1630-2); and Prince Rupert, Count Palatine (c.
 1630s).
 Lady Ralegh, wife of Sir Walter, possessed African servants in the 1580s, perhaps some of them having served under Ralegh as crew members on his Atlantic voyages.

 The daily experiences of blackamoors in England are difficult to reconstruct.
 Often, they appear nameless in the historical record, given only the label ‘blackamoor’ or ‘negro’.
 Parish records indicate that most Africans living in England had been baptised and practised Christianity, meaning the names that do appear for them are usually their baptised name: Peter or Mary, for example, or ‘Phyllis ... [daughter of] a Moroccan basket and a shovel maker’ who ‘was desyrus to becom a Christian’.
 George Best claimed in 1578 to have ‘seene an Ethiopian as blacke as cole brought into England, who taking a faire English woman to wife, begat a son in all respects as blacke as the father was, although England were his native country’.
-Other than Best’s mention of a mixed marriage, most female Africans in England who were not servants in merchant or elite households, were viewed as sexual objects.
 In the late seventeenth century, poets envisaged Anglo-African sexual encounters, as in Henry Rainolds’ ‘A Black-moor Maid Wooing a Fair Boy’.
 ‘Stay lovely Boy, why fly’st thou mee ...
 I’m black ‘tis true: why so is Night,/ And Love doth in dark Shades delight’.
 The poem played on light and shadow, on night as an equaliser in the act of love, blurring distinctions between white and black bodies.
 Beyond literary fantasy, however, traces of African women appear more as prostitutes than integrated members of the commonwealth.
 When Dennis Edward wrote to Thomas Lankford in 1599 asking ‘to enquire and secure my negress; she is certainly at the Swan’, he may have been referring to Lucy Negro, a well-known prostitute.
 Rose Brown, another London prostitute, was known to have ‘dyvers & many blackamores and other persons resort to her house’.
 The use of African women as sexual objects is ominously suggested in the Red Dragon logbook, recounting a late Elizabethan voyage to Africa and Brazil.
 ‘The 30 day being syndaye After dynner our capten went down to the lower poynt of the ryver to A towne’, Thomas Hood reported.
 ‘All the men ran Away And we toock A woman And brout hur Abord’.
 The African woman does not resurface in the records after being brought on board by the crew after the raid.

 Performing Africa and blackness in England evoked a much different world that the experience of Africans on board ships and in the London households.
 Shakespeare’s two moors — Aaron in the early Titus Andronicus, written between 1588 and 1593, and the eponymous Othello, written around 1603 — represent two ends of the spectrum, in terms of both their social and moral status.
 Beyond the world of the popular theatre that Shakespeare inhabited, plays and city pageants often equated the figure of the African with wealth and the allure of global expansion.
 ‘Africana’ can be found in The Masque of Blackness (1605), written by Ben Jonson, and the masque of Solomon and Sheba (1606), as well as in civic pageants like Thomas Middleton’s The Triumphs of Truth (1613).
 Court masques could be unruly affairs — Sir John Harrington recounted that the performers in Solomon and Sheba were so drunk they were unable to complete the performance without being sick — and Dudley Carleton expressed little amusement at the ladies of court appearing with black skin.
 ‘Their black faces and hands, which were painted and bare up the elbows’, Carleton described, ‘was a very loathsome sight and I am sorry that strangers should see our court so strangely disguised’.
 It is clear that the shame at the performance was not in the misrepresentation of other peoples, but in maintaining the reputation of the English among other European powers.
 Dudley mentioned that the French and Spanish ambassadors were all present, so that the masque conjured more a vision of incompetence than legitimacy.
 A sketch of Inigo Jones’ costume designs survive, depicting a ‘Daughter of Niger’, her skin black and wearing robes in hues of blue, yellow, and cream.
 The figure is a graceful sight, but this is to be expected when embodying a royal and European figure.